 This is the question we will attempt to answer today!
 90% of children will get an ear infection at least once before their 10th birthday.
 1/ But what’s worse are the chronic ear infections that never go away or frequently relapse in a short period of time.
 These kids become dependent on antibiotics and are on them seemingly constantly; but ironically, the more antibiotics they get, the more they relapse!
-In other words, antibiotics are part of the problem, and the side-effects and risks of using these things are much worse than simply waiting the 2 or 3 days it generally takes for these middle ear infections to go away on their own with no consequence to the child’s health.
+In other words, antibiotics are part of the problem, and the side-effects and risks of using these things are much worse than simply waiting the 2 or 3 days it generally takes for these middle ear infections (Homeopathy Treatment for Ear Infection) to go away on their own with no consequence to the child’s health.

 Even the very conservative CDC admits: